-- Grower self-managed monitoring which includes web based ability to report which is part of the mandatory requirements of NPMP and may be conducted by or in conjunction with post-harvest facilities. - Early identification of Psa-V in exclusion regions (KVH and post-harvest). - Overall performance of kiwifruit in a Psa-V environment (KVH, Zespri and post-harvest). - Relationship between environmental factors and Psa-V (KVH, Zespri and post-harvest). - Regional differences in the way Psa-V impacts orchards (KVH, Zespri and post-harvest). - Impacts of different management techniques in dealing with Psa-V infection (KVH, Zespri and postharvest). - Establishment and performance of new varieties in infected orchards (KVH and varietal owners). - Status of certified nursery plants (KVH).
+- Grower self-managed monitoring which includes web-based ability to report which is part of the mandatory requirements of NPMP and may be conducted by or in conjunction with post-harvest facilities. - Early identification of Psa-V in Exclusion regions (KVH and post-harvest). - Overall performance of kiwifruit in a Psa-V environment (KVH, Zespri and post-harvest). - Relationship between environmental factors and Psa-V (KVH, Zespri and post-harvest). - Regional differences in the way Psa-V impacts orchards (KVH, Zespri and post-harvest). - Impacts of different management techniques in dealing with Psa-V infection (KVH, Zespri and postharvest). - Establishment and performance of new varieties in infected orchards (KVH and varietal owners). - Status of certified nursery plants (KVH).

-Focus of targeted monitoring for 2017
+Focus of targeted monitoring for 2019/20

-The focus of targeted monitoring for 2017, and the organisation responsible for carrying out that monitoring, is as follows:
+The focus of targeted monitoring for 2019/20, and the organisation responsible for carrying out that monitoring, is as follows:

-- 1. Grower mandatory monitoring (Growers, directed and collated by KVH) - See Box 4 for details. - 2.
-Sentinel monitoring (KVH) - Orchards in Exclusion regions Whangarei, and the South Island. - monitoring during high risk periods in spring of targeted orchards
+- 1. Grower mandatory monitoring (growers, directed and collated by KVH)

+- See Box 4 for details.

+- 2. Regional monitoring (KVH)

+- Orchards in Exclusion regions.

+Monitoring during high risk periods in spring of targeted orchards

-- Performance of kiwifruit in a Psa-V environment - Other investigations and reports on situations with specific growers/locations (KVH,Zespri and post-harvest). - 4.
-Study of new variety establishment in infected orchards. - Performance of new varieties during establishment and production (Zespri and other new varietal owners). - 5.
-Psa resistance to control Products (KVH / Zespri) - Three times yearly sampling of a cross section of orchards and testing for resistances to Psa control products. - 6.
-Nursery monitoring and testing (KVH) - once yearly monitoring, sampling and testing to give growers confidence of compliance and health status of plants from nurseries providing plants certified under the KPCS.
-(KVH)
+- 3. Performance of kiwifruit in a Psa-V environment - Other investigations and reports on situations with specific growers/locations (KVH, Zespri and post-harvest).

+- 4. Study of new variety establishment in infected orchards. - Performance of new varieties during establishment and production (Zespri and other new varietal owners). - 5.
+Psa resistance to control Products (KVH / Zespri) - Up to three times yearly sampling of a cross section of orchards and testing for resistances to Psa control products. - 6.
+Nursery monitoring and testing (KVH and nursery owners) - once yearly monitoring, sampling and testing to give growers confidence of compliance and health status of plants from nurseries providing plants certified under the KPCS (KVH and nursery owners).